Sauropodomorpha: Body size

-The earliest and most primitive sauropodomorphs—animals like Buriolestes and Pampadromaeus—were small bipedal animals that were in the range of 1-2 m in length and weighed around 2-5 kg.
+The earliest and most primitive sauropodomorphs—animals like Buriolestes and Pampadromaeus—were small bipedal animals that were in the range of 1-2 m in length and had mass of around 2-5 kg.
 These earliest forms were either fully carnivorous or omnivorous, but herbivory quickly became the dominant feeding strategy of sauropodomorphs.
-Over the course of the Triassic Period, they increased in size, leading to the evolution of animals like Plateosaurus and Gresslyosaurus, which could reach 7-8 m long and weighed around 2-2.5 tons.
+Over the course of the Triassic Period, they increased in size, leading to the evolution of animals like Plateosaurus and Gresslyosaurus, which could reach 7-8 m long and had mass around 2-2.5 tons.
 During this period, all sauropodomorphs were obligate bipeds, which was the ancestral condition for dinosaurs.
 The largest bipedal sauropodomorph known from substantial remains was Lishulong.
 Only the head and neck of Lishulong are preserved, but this was enough to estimate a total length of about 13 m, which is about twice the size of the related Yunnanosaurus, which is known from more complete remains and weighed about 3 tons.
 However, there is a large but relatively incomplete sauropodomorph (specimen BP/1/5339) discovered in South Africa that has not yet been fully described.
 Andrew Yates and Matthew Wedel have suggested that the morphology of its arm bones meant it was probably an obligate biped.
-Scaling based on the sympatric genus Aardonyx and femur allometry, this bipedal sauropodomorph would have weighed between 10-15 tons, making it comparable in size to Diplodocus and possibly one of the largest bipedal animals ever.
+Scaling based on the sympatric genus Aardonyx and femur allometry, this bipedal sauropodomorph would have had mass between 10-15 tons, making it comparable in size to Diplodocus and possibly one of the largest bipedal animals ever.